Fellows and Interns

 Fellowship Opportunities in American Art

-The Smithsonian American Art Museum and its Renwick Gallery invite applications for research fellowships in art and visual culture of the United States.
+The Smithsonian American Art Museum (SAAM) and its Renwick Gallery invite applications for research fellowships in the art and visual culture of the United States.
 Fellowships are residential and support full-time independent and dissertation research.

 Qualifications and Selection

 Predoctoral applicants must have completed coursework and preliminary examinations for their doctoral degree and must be engaged in dissertation research.
 Postdoctoral fellowships are available to support specific research projects by scholars who have earned a PhD or equivalent.
 Senior fellowships are intended for scholars with a distinguished publication record who have held their doctoral degree for more than seven years or who possess a commensurate record of professional accomplishment.

 Applications will be evaluated on the quality of the proposed research project; its compatibility with Smithsonian collections, facilities, staff, and programs; and the applicant's academic standing, scholarly qualifications, and experience.
 A committee of curators and historians will review the proposals.